-We assume that this particular borrower is small relative to the lender, meaning that d and K are small relative to $y_L(a)$.
-We also normalize the lender's indirect utility function, $\phi_L(d,a)$, by subtracting the lender's expected utility if the lender the does not make a loan to this borrower.
-As a result, using a first-order Taylor expansion, if a lender is owed d in external state a, the lender has indirect utility
+K are small relative to $y_L(a)$ .
+We also normalize the lender's indirect utility function, $\phi_L(d,a)$ , by subtracting the lender's expected utility if the lender does not make a loan to this borrower, so that her indirect utility is zero if she does not make the loan.
+As a result, using a first-order Taylor expansion, if a lender is owed d in external state a, then the lender has indirect utility